Daniel Francis Desmond: Early life

 Daniel Desmond was born on April 4, 1884, in Haverhill, Massachusetts, to Daniel and Catherine (née Lynch) Desmond.
 His father was a shoemaker from Bandon, County Cork in Ireland.
-After graduating from St. James High School at Haverhill in 1900, Daniel Desmond studied at Holy Cross College in Worcester, obtaining a Bachelor of Arts degree in 1906.
-He completed his theological studies at St. John Seminary in Boston.
+After graduating from St. James High School at Haverhill in 1900, Daniel Desmond studied at the College of the Holy Cross in Worcester, obtaining a Bachelor of Arts degree in 1906.
+He completed his theological studies at St. John's Seminary in Boston.

 Priesthood

-Desmond was ordained to the priesthood for the Archdiocese of Boston by Bishop Joseph Anderson on June 9, 1911.
-He then served as a curate at Our Lady of Lourdes Parish in Beachmont, Massachusetts, until 1912, when he was transferred to St. Joseph Parish in Medford, Massachusetts.
-During World War I, Desmond was a chaplain in the United States Army (with the rank of First Lieutenant) from 1918 to 1919.
-Returning from service, he became a curate at St. Clement Parish in Somerville, Massacnusetts, and was later named director of Catholic Charities (1926).
+Desmond was ordained to the priesthood at St John's for the Archdiocese of Boston by Bishop Joseph Anderson on June 9, 1911.
+After his ordination, the archdiocese assigned Desmond as a curate at Our Lady of Lourdes Parish in Beachmont, Massachusett.
+He was transferred in 1912 to St. Joseph Parish in Medford, Massachusetts.
+During World War I, Desmond enlisted in the US Army Chaplain Corp with the rank of First lieutenant.
+After his discharge from the Army in 1919, the archdiocese assigned him as a curate at St. Clement Parish in Somerville, Massachusetts.
+He was named director of the diocesan branch of Catholic Charities in 1926.

 Bishop of Alexandria

-On December 16, 1932, Desmond was appointed the fifth Bishop of Alexandria in Louisiana by Pope Pius XI.
+On December 16, 1932, Desmond was appointed the fifth bishop of Alexandria by Pope Pius XI.
 He received his episcopal consecration on January 5, 1933, from Bishop John Peterson, with Bishops Joseph McCarthy and Francis Spellman serving as co-consecrators, at Holy Cross Cathedral in Boston.
-He established 10 new schools, 22 parishes, and 35 churches.
+As bishop in Alexandria, Desmond established 10 new schools, 22 parishes, and 35 churches.

+Death

 Daniel Desmond died from a heart attack on September 11, 1945, while visiting family in Massachusetts; he was age 61.